SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-load-balancer.md

 [Azure Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) is an Azure service that allows you to evenly distribute incoming network traffic across a group of Azure VMs or instances in a Virtual Machine Scale Set.
 This integration helps in monitoring inbound and outbound data throughput, outbound flows, and application endpoint's health  of your Load Balancers.

 ## Log and metric types
-For Azure Load Balancer, you can collect the following logs:
+For Azure Load Balancer, you can collect the following logs and metrics:
 * **Load Balancer Health Event.** No healthy backends log describes your load balancer’s frontend has no healthy backend instances to distribute traffic to.

 For Azure Load Balancer, you can collect the following metrics: